-- FDOT will adhere to the USFWS Standard Protection Measures for the Eastern Indigo Snake (2021) during construction and inspect potential eastern indigo snake refugia prior to construction. - FDOT will require contractors to remove garbage daily from the construction site or use bear proof containers for securing of food and other debris from the work area to prevent these items from becoming an attractant for the Florida black bear.
-Any interaction with nuisance bears will be reported to the FWC Wildlife Alert hotline 888-404-FWCC (3922).
+- FDOT will adhere to the USFWS Standard Protection Measures for the Eastern Indigo Snake (2021) during construction. - If the listing status of the tricolored bat is elevated by USFWS to Threatened or Endangered and the Preferred Alternative is located within the consultation area, during the design and permitting phase of the proposed project, FDOT commits to re-initiating consultation with the USFWS to determine the appropriate survey methodology and to address USFWS regulations regarding the protection of the tricolored bat. - FDOT will require contractors to remove garbage daily from the construction site or use bear proof containers for securing of food and other debris from the work area to prevent these items from becoming an attractant for the Florida black bear.
+Any interaction with nuisance bears will be reported to the FWC Wildlife Alert hotline at 888-404-FWCC (3922).